timh1975/SoftwareEngineeringPortfolio/week3.md

 The package will now install

 Once the exerices for creating the MAUI and adding SQLite database.
 The code can be found [here](https://github.com/timh1975/Notes)
+What was learnt from this exercise will inform the programming knowledge required to undertake the project.

 ### Team Workflow